-COPP 2121 Computer Programming - COBOL
+COPP 2123 Computer Programming-COBOL I

-Business applications using the COBOL programming language are covered.
-Instructor lecture and demonstration provides in-depth coverage of COBOL language.
-Prerequisite: COPP 2000.
-Lec.
-Hrs.
-030 Lab Hrs.
-020 Other Hrs.
-000
+This course provides an introduction to the COBOL programming language, concepts and syntax.
+COBOL is used to develop program logic for business applications.
+Instructor lecture and demonstration provides in-depth coverage of the COBOL language.
+Prerequisite: COPP 2011.
+Lecture hours: 30.
+Lab hours: 20.